dfelinto/blender-manual/manual/physics/fluid.rst

 - :doc:`Bake the simulation </physics/fluid/domain>` (eventually, revise as necessary and bake repeatedly).

-.. admonition:: Baking is done on the Domain object!
+.. tip:: Baking is done on the Domain object!
-   :class: nicetip

    When you calculate the fluid simulation, **you bake the simulation on the domain object**.